zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/intrinsics/_index.md

 minutes_to_complete: 20

-who_is_this_for: Learning path for developers interesed in porting architecture specific intrinics to Arm Neoverse processors.
+who_is_this_for: This is an advanced topic for software developers interested in porting architecture specific intrinics to Arm Neoverse processors.

 learning_objectives:
     - Understand what intrinsics are and how to find them in code